embl-cba/imagej-courses/imagej-practical.md

 - Many automated thresholding methods always find a threshold, even if there is only noise.

-## Automated local tresholding
+## Automated local tresholding (under development)

 Automated local thresholding is another method to segment objects in the prescence of a locally varying background.
+In fact, the results can be both mathematically and practically very similar to applying a global threshold to an image after local background subtraction.

 Workflow:
 - Threshold using a local thresholding algorithm